 Spend More Time Outside

-Diabetes, heart disease, lung disease, cancer, high blood pressure, high cholesterol – these are the names of our most pernicious modern-day serial killers.
+Diabetes, heart disease, lung disease, cancer, high blood pressure, and high cholesterol are the names of our most pernicious modern-day serial killers.

 According to Science Daily reports, each-and-every one of them recedes when we do one thing – spend more time in nature.

-In-office settings, this can mean adding more green plants to your office space, changing out lightbulbs to those that provide more full-spectrum balanced light, adding an air purifier, choosing an ocean view on your desktop screensaver.
+In-office settings, this can mean adding more green plants to your office space, installing lightbulbs that provide a full-spectrum balanced light, adding an air purifier, or choosing your favorite desktop screensaver.

 Nature helps us to shed stress as quickly as a dog shakes off water after a rain shower.
 Lower stress equals better everything – including success.